SergeyCherepiuk/ray-tracing-zig/README.md

 ## Current state

 Rendering several illuminated spheres painted in different colors.
+The light might be blocked by other spheres, resulting in a shadow.

 Run the following command to generate an image: